Ryushe/mangamaker/notes.md

 - mangamaker:
     - make meta option use new covers/or old covers
     - make zips option cleaner (right now shitty input system)

+- web_search:
+    - for i, num in enumerate (getting 2nd index) kinda poor, would be good to find max

 # done
 - include all info about the file in metadata